-One of the facts of an active working lifestyle is the you tend to become very familiar with every weather scenario that your region tends to materialize.
-For us this meant testing in a high elevation mountain town in the late fall where the fickle weather can be sunny and warm one day and then rainy and snowy the next.
+One of the facts of an active working lifestyle is that you tend to become very familiar with every weather scenario that your region tends to materialize.
+For us, this meant testing in a high elevation mountain town in the late fall where the fickle weather can be sunny and warm one day and then rainy and snowy the next.
 Having a bag that is weather resistant is crucial for keeping your electronics safe and dry when commuting in the elements.
 The Black Hole was just the right blend of trendy and functional to accomplish this task.

-The large signal chamber compartment made it very easy to access and load everything from kale to climbing shoes.
-The interior drop in organizer pockets made it very helpful for storing small items such as pens and earbuds that might otherwise get lost in the bottom of the large single chamber compartment.
-This contender also includes two mesh water bottle pockets on the outside of the bags sides, although the lightweight mesh was not as resilient as the durable fabric that encompasses the rest of the bag.
+The large single chamber compartment made it easy to access and load everything from kale to climbing shoes.
+The interior drop-in organizer pockets help store small items such as pens and earbuds that might otherwise get lost in the bottom of the large main compartment.
+This contender also includes two mesh water bottle pockets on the outside of the bag, although the lightweight mesh was not as resilient as the durable fabric that encompasses the rest of the bag.

 Ease of Use

 The feature that stood out about the Black Hole is the large webbing strap on the front that provides a briefcase-style carry.
 This detail is nice when loading the bag into or out of our vehicle quickly.
 The top-loading design makes it easy to load and pack our gear, be it books and papers or an extra change of clothes.
 It even fit gym shoes, along with everything else we needed for the day.
 The sternum strap can be clipped to any of four positions along a daisy chain on the straps, offering great versatility, but not the same on-the-fly adjustability as other designs.
 The bonus, however, is that the sternum strap will not slip.

 The sternum strap in highly adjustable and can be clipped in anywhere along the webbing along the straps.